The Perfect Shower Routine for Glowing Skin

 Nopalera Cactus Flower Exfoliant | Shower Routine for Glowing Skin

-Nopalera is a Mexican American-, woman-owned brand that’s been taking the beauty game by storm.
-One of their standout products is this cactus flower exfoliant, which is the definition of a multi-use product.
+Nopalera is a Mexican American-, woman-owned brand that took the beauty game by storm.
+One of their standouts is this cactus flower exfoliant, which is the definition of a multi-use product.
 When you rub the exfoliant on your skin, you’re also cleansing and moisturizing it.
 That’s the award-winning recipe for glowing skin.
 The notable ingredient here is the prickly pear cactus, which cleanses and draws moisture to the skin.
 Plus, it smells phenomenal since it’s naturally scented with tangerine oil.
 The container is glass, so you can reuse it more easily.

 Available at Nordstrom ($32) | Also available at Amazon and Credo